Two-Step Estimation of a Strategic Network Formation Model with Clustering: Optimal Link Choices

-In the second step we "linearize" these squares of linear functions using the Legendre transform \citep{Rockafellar_1970} .
-In particular, for any $Y$, we have the identity
+Next, we ``linearize'' these squares of linear functions using a special case of the Legendre transform.
+In particular, for any scalar $y\in\mathbb{R}$, we have

-By choosing $Y$ as the linear function $\frac{1}{n-1}\sum_{j\neq i}G_{ij} Z_{j}^{\prime}\phi_{it}\left( X,\sigma\right) $, we can replace the square of this function by the maximization in (\ref{legendre}).
-This maximization has an objective function that is linear in $Y$ and therefore also linear in the link choices $G_{ij}$.
-The linearity will allow us to derive the optimal decision in closed form.
-The transformation of the expected utility is presented in Proposition \ref{prop.legend}.
+where $\omega\in\mathbb{R}$ is a scalar auxiliary variable.
+By choosing $y=\frac{1}{n-1}\sum_{j\neq i}G_{ij}Z'_{j}\phi_{it}(X,\sigma)$, we can replace its square by the maximization on the right-hand-side of (\ref{eq:legendre.scalar}).
+This maximization has an objective function that is linear in $y$ and thus linear in the link choices $G_{ij}$.
+The transformation of the expected utility is presented in Lemma \ref{lem:EU.legendre}. \begin{lem} Suppose that Assumptions \ref{ass:e=000026x}--\ref{ass:discX} are satisfied.
+The expected utility in (\ref{eq:EU.mat}) satisfies